SEPTA Metro: 20th century

+21st century

-The Bridge—Pratt terminal closed in 2003, replaced by a new $160 million Frankford Transportation Center.
+The Bridge–Pratt terminal closed in 2003, replaced by a new $160 million Frankford Transportation Center.
 Route 15 trolley service returned on September 4, 2005, following a $100 million investment in track rehabilitation and overhead wire repairs.
 This revival featured rebuilt 1947 St. Louis Car-built PCC II vehicles, modernized by the Brookville Equipment Corporation at a cost of $1.3 million per car.

-The traditional skip-stop service on the Market—Frankford Line, which had operated during weekday rush hours since January 30, 1956, was discontinued on February 21, 2020.
+The traditional skip-stop service on the Market–Frankford Line, which had operated during weekday rush hours since January 30, 1956, was discontinued on February 21, 2020.
 That same year, reconstruction related to Interstate 95 necessitated the temporary replacement of streetcar service along Route 15 with buses for at least 18 months.
 The COVID-19 pandemic brought major challenges in early 2020, with the network operating "Lifeline Service" that bypassed several stations.
 Full service was restored by July 2020 as the region adapted to changing public health conditions.